liorp/liorp.github.io/_posts/2021-10-02-should-i-turn-off-the-lights.md

   - light
 ---

+Before there was light, darkness was over the surface of the deep {: .page__subtitle}
 ## Let there be light 💡
 As a kid, I learned a lot of environmental studies in my school (shout out to ["An Inconvenient Truth"][an-inconvenient-truth]).
 I can remember many classes watching old movies on VCR, and building models of the Earth, calculating naive calculations about energy efficiency and species extinctions.